RaphaelDeLaGhetto/whatdandoes.info/source/_posts/haiku-for-bart.md

 tags:
 - haiku
 ---
-Dedicated the day of his gall bladder surgey...
+Dedicated the day of his gall bladder surgery...

 <!-- more -->